 Nautical and Gastronomic Cuttlefish Fair

-The Cuttlefish Fair is a market dedicated to the display of nautical products and the tasting of dishes made with cuttlefish caught in the bay of Alcudia.
+The Port of Alcudia Cuttlefish Fair is a fair dedicated to the display of nautical products and the tasting of dishes made with cuttlefish caught in the Bay of Alcudia.
 It is held during the month of April and is one of our favourite fairs on the island.

 The Alcudia Fair is held on the first weekend of October in the historic centre and is an agricultural, livestock, business, craft and gastronomic fair.